-This includes the charset used in the admin panel, as well as the charset used in the default templates.
-This does not include the charset used in the config.php for "filtering inputs" and AJAX contents, see Charset in config.php file section below for more information on that.
+This includes the charset used in the default templates, as well as the charset used in the admin panel.
+This does not include the charset used for "filtering inputs", see below for more information on that.

 Note that the "default" charset used for the config.php setting is ISO-8859-1, which is different than what is used for the default templates and in the admin panel by default.
 This was done for better backward compatibility, however we highly recommend changing it to UTF-8 if that is what your site uses in the templates and other locations.
 In future versions, starting with 5.1.0 when it is released, the default charset for this setting will be UTF-8.